 --clean=STATE Determines the deletion of the jobStore upon completion of the program.
-Choices: 'always', 'onError','never', or 'onSuccess'.
+Choices: 'always', 'onError', 'never', or 'onSuccess'.
 The -stats option requires information from the jobStore upon completion so the jobStore will never be deleted with that flag.
 If you wish to be able to restart the run, choose 'never' or 'onSuccess'.
-Default is 'never' if stats is enabled, and 'onSuccess' otherwise
+Default is 'never' if stats is enabled, and 'onSuccess' otherwise pletion of a job.

---cleanWorkDir STATE Determines deletion of temporary worker directory upon completion of a job.
 Choices: 'always', 'never', 'onSuccess'.
 Default = always.
 WARNING: This option should be changed for debugging only.
 Running a full pipeline with this option could fill your disk with intermediate data.